wafanakha/mykisah/README.md

 to run on your machine:

+1. composer install
-1. add mysql connection on .env
+2. add mysql connection on .env
-2. enter command "php artisan migrate --seed"
+3. enter command "php artisan migrate --seed"
-3. and "php artisan serve"
+4. and "php artisan serve"